Point vortices on the sphere: stability of relative equilibria: Introduction

 As in the planar case, the equations governing the motion of $N$ point vortices on a sphere are Hamiltonian \cite{B77} and this property has been used to study them from a number of different viewpoints.
 Phase space reduction shows that the three vortex problem is completely integrable on both the plane and the sphere: the motion of three vortices of arbitrary vorticity on a sphere is studied in \cite{KN98}.
-The stabilities of some of the relative equilibria given in \cite{KN98} are computed in \cite{PM98} and numerical simulations are presented in \cite{MPS99}.
+The stability of some of the relative equilibria described in \cite{KN98} are computed in \cite{PM98} and numerical simulations are presented in \cite{MPS99}.
 The existence of relative equilibria of $N$ vortices is treated in \cite{LMR01}, and the nonlinear stability of a latitudinal ring of $N$ identical vorticities is computed in \cite{BC03}, and independently in the present paper.
-It follows that the linear stability results obtained by \cite{PD93} are in fact Lyapunov stability results.
-The stability of a ring of vortices on the sphere together with a central polar vortex is studied in \cite{CMS03}, and again independently in the present paper.
+In fact the linear stability results of such a ring obtained in \cite{PD93} coincide with the Lyapounov stability results.
+The stability of a ring of vortices on the sphere together with a central polar vortex is studied in \cite{CMS03}, and again independently in the present paper, though with different methods (and stronger results).
 The existence and nonlinear stability of relative equilibria of $N$ vortices of vorticity $+1$ together with $N$ vortices of vorticity $-1$ are studied in \cite{LP02}.
 It has also been proved in \cite{LP} that relative equilibria formed of latitudinal rings of identical vortices for the non-rotating sphere persist to relative equilibria when the sphere rotates.
-Finally, studies of periodic orbits of point vortices on the sphere can be found in \cite{ST,To,LPf}.
+However, the question of stability becomes much more delicate: for motions that are not relative equilibria, the vorticity of a point vortex is no longer preserved as it interacts with the background vorticity, and the problem becomes fundamentally infinite-dimensional.
+In \cite{Ku04} Kurakin studies the stability of equilibrium configurations of identical vortices placed at the vertices of regular polyhedra; he finds that the tetrahedron, octahedron and icosahedron are stable, while the other two are unstable.
+Finally, studies of periodic orbits of point vortices on the sphere can be found in \cite{ST02,To,LPf, LP04}.